C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 ```
 $ curl https://www.domain.com
 ```
-This is the most basic of commands for beginners and will show the full response of the web server hosting the domain, it's long and messy but can be very useful.
+Above, this is the most basic of commands for beginners and will show the full response of the web server hosting that domain, the information returned is long and messy but can be very useful.

-*Notice that I put `https://www.` in front of the domain name, if I don't, I don't get a correst response, and the response is that the document has moved permanently.
+*Notice that I put `https://www.` in front of the domain name, if I don't, I won't get a correct response, the response will be that the document has moved permanently.

-You can avoid typing `https://www.` and can avoid the response of permanent move with this command:
+You can avoid typing `https://www.` and can avoid the response of a `permanent move` with this command:

 ```
 $ curl -L github.com